 Atmospheric vacuum breakers (AVB) prevent backflow in hose, faucet, and spigot applications.
 AVBs contain a check valve that opens an air vent when the system loses pressure.
 When open, the air vent breaks the vacuum, and the water supply line is sealed off.
 This process prevents back siphonage from occurring when pressure is lost in the supply line.

 AVBs must be installed at least six inches above ground to be effective in preventing backflow.
-If air contaminants are present, they can enter the AVB and contaminant the pipes.
+If air contaminants are present, they can enter the AVB and contaminate the pipes.
 AVBs are not effective in a consistent pressure water system and should not be placed upstream of a shutoff valve.

 Check Valves